 Impact x Tech projects

-I played a pivotal role in influencing the decision to move the annual gathering of the House of Beautiful Business (HoBB) from Portugal to Morocco after seven successful editions.
-In May 2024, I curated and hosted “Between the Two of Us”, a groundbreaking business festival in Tangier, Morocco, which focused on fostering a life-centered economy built on sustainability, regeneration, equality, and justice.
+Hanae played a pivotal role in influencing the decision to move the annual gathering of the House of Beautiful Business (HoBB) from Portugal to Morocco after seven successful editions.
+In May 2024, Hanae co-curated and co-hosted “Between the Two of Us”, a groundbreaking business festival in Tangier, Morocco, which focused on fostering a life-centered economy built on sustainability, regeneration, equality, and justice.
 The event attracted 700 participants, 85 speakers, and 50 volunteers from around the world.
-I actively supported the development of institutional relationships with local authorities and established strategic partnerships with leading organizations, including Engie, the Dubai Future Foundation, and the Joseph Rowntree Foundation.
-Additionally, I managed press relationships, securing extensive national and regional media coverage, further enhancing the festival’s global impact.

-I led the project management of Tracing the Wild, a €50k eco-data art initiative that told the stories of predators in the Maasai Mara, collaborating with creative director Seth Bockley and the Sovereign Nature Initiative (SNI).
+Hanae led the project management of Tracing the Wild, a €50k eco-data art initiative that told the stories of predators in the Maasai Mara, collaborating with creative director Seth Bockley and the Sovereign Nature Initiative (SNI).
 SNI is a pioneering non-profit focused on using Web 3 technology to redefine the value of nature for a sustainable future.
-My role included financial management, ecosystem growth, and developing a comprehensive sustainability strategy for the organization, streamlining financial flows from Web 3 entities to conservation partners.
-I also spearheaded fundraising efforts, including a €25k campaign with Engie North Africa and Aquasearch, supporting a groundbreaking marine wildlife conservation study in Dakhla Bay, Morocco.
+Hanae’s role included financial management, ecosystem growth, and developing a comprehensive sustainability strategy for the organization, streamlining financial flows from Web 3 entities to conservation partners.
+Hanae also spearheaded fundraising efforts, including a €25k campaign with Engie North Africa and Aquasearch, supporting a groundbreaking marine wildlife conservation study in Dakhla Bay, Morocco.

-Be-zine is a powerful bilingual poetry zine that features a collection of poems in both English and Arabic.
+Beezine is a powerful bilingual poetry zine that features a collection of poems in both English and Arabic.
 This anthology is divided into three evocative sections, each offering a unique exploration of identity, culture, and the human experience across borders.

 The first section, Nomadic Eyes, includes poems such as Cooper’s Garage, Dos Bandeirantes, Four O’clock Flower, Limbo, Paradise 36, Zanzi Lust, Oyé, and Azorean, the Passenger Edition.
 These works delve into the transient nature of existence, capturing the essence of migration and the multifaceted experiences of the diaspora.